macss-dev/modular_api_dart/doc/http_client_guide.md

 If you encounter problems not covered in this guide:
 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review E2E test examples in `template/test/e2e/`
-3. Open an issue on GitHub with details about your setup and error messages
+2. Open an issue on GitHub with details about your setup and error messages